hpesciotti/HydroMorpho/README.md

 At last, the presence of a back to main menu button ensures that users can navigate freely.

 [Back to top](https://github.com/hpesciotti/HydroMorpho/blob/main/README.md)

+### **Run Morphometric Indices**

+**Compactness Coefficient**

+The compactness coefficient (or Gravelius coefficient),  K_c , is defined as the ratio between the perimeter of a basin (P) and the perimeter of a circle with the same area (A).
+For a circular basin, the area and perimeter are given by  A = \pi r^2  and  P = 2\pi r , respectively.
+Thus, the compactness coefficient is calculated as:

+\[ K_c = \frac{P}{2\sqrt{\pi A}} \]

+This coefficient measures how closely the shape of a basin approximates a circle (Horton, 1945).
+When  K_c = 1 , the basin is perfectly circular.
+Values of  K_c  greater than 1 indicate a deviation from circularity.
+The coefficient is dimensionless and independent of the basin size, with a minimum value of 1 corresponding to a circular basin.
+Basins with  K_c  values near 1 are more prone to significant flooding.
+Typically,  K_c  values less than or equal to 1.13 represent generally rounded basins.

+Where:
+-  P  = perimeter of the watershed (km)
+-  A  = area of the watershed (km²)

+In summary:
+-  1.00 - 1.25 : basins with a high propensity for large floods
+-  1.25 - 1.50 : basins with a moderate tendency for large floods
+-  > 1.50 : basins not prone to large floods

+2. **Time of Concentration**

+Témez’s formula, tested in American and Spanish basins, closely approximates reality and, along with Giandotti's formula, is widely used in Portugal.
+The formula is:

+\[ t_c = \left(\frac{L}{i^{0.25}}\right)^{0.76} \]

+Where:
+-  t_c  = time of concentration (h)
+-  L  = main stream length (km)
+-  i  = average slope of the main stream

+According to Pelaez (1978), this formula can be applied to urban basins if urban zones are dispersed rather than concentrated.
+Urbanization enhances surface flow, necessitating adjustments to the time of concentration.
+Témez proposed the following adjustment for urban basins:

+\[ t_c' = \frac{t_c}{1 + 3 \cdot \sqrt{\mu} \cdot (2 - \mu)} \]

+Where  t_c  (in hours) is the time of concentration for natural basins, and  \mu  (dimensionless) is the ratio of the impermeable area to the total area.
+This formula is valid for basins with an area less than 3000 km².

+3. **Form Factor ( K_f )**

+The form factor,  K_f , represents the ratio between the average width ( l ) and the length of a basin ( L_b ).
+The average width is defined as the ratio between the area ( A ) and the length of the basin.
+Thus,  K_f  is:

+\[ K_f = \frac{A}{L_b^2} \]

+A basin with a low form factor is less prone to floods than one with a higher form factor because elongated basins have a lower likelihood of intense rain over the entire area simultaneously.
+Therefore, the contributions of tributaries do not occur simultaneously, reducing the critical flow rate.
+The maximum value of  K_f  is 1, corresponding to a square basin.

+According to Horton (1932), the form factor is a dimensionless ratio of the basin length squared to the basin area, often used to describe various basin shapes (Vittala et al., 2004; Yangchan et al., 2015).
+The value ranges are:

+-  1.00 - 0.75 : prone to floods
+-  0.75 - 0.50 : moderate tendency for floods
+-  < 0.50 : not prone to floods

+4. **Elongation Ratio ( R_e )**

+The elongation ratio,  R_e , is the ratio of the diameter to the length of a circle with the same area as the catchment.
+It provides insight into the hydrological characteristics of a drainage basin.
+An elongated basin is less efficient at discharging runoff compared to a circular basin.
+R_e  is calculated as:

+\[ R_e = \frac{\text{Diameter}}{\text{Length}} \]

+The categorization of elongation ratios is:

+- Less than 0.5: more elongated
+- 0.5 to 0.7: elongated
+- 0.7 to 0.8: less elongated
+- 0.8 to 0.9: oval

+5. **Relative Relief ( R_r )**

+Melton (1957) used the concepts of perimeter and watershed relief to calculate parameters such as relative relief, which measures the variation in altitude within a region relative to its local reference point.
+This metric is valuable as it accounts for the slopes and dynamic characteristics of the terrain, providing an understanding of the morphogenesis, or the processes shaping the region's landforms.

 ### **3.2.
 Future Features**